 A packaging redesign is no small undertaking.
 Not only is a production overhaul typically required and expensive, but it puts a brand’s visual identity on the line.
 Both Schweppes and Birdstone were highly invested in getting the redesign right and implemented several design check-ins and evaluations throughout the process to ensure they were on the right track.

 According to Grant Davies, Director, Design & Strategy at Birdstone, “Our biggest challenge running such a large project for Schweppes was designing a family appearance for multiple materials.”
-Fortunately, a history of successful collaborations with 3D Systems’ On Demand Manufacturing team had proven to the packaging agency that it could focus its energy on design and confidently outsource model production to 3D Systems’ manufacturing experts.
+Fortunately, a history of successful collaborations with 3D Systems’ team had proven to the packaging agency that it could focus its energy on design and confidently outsource model production to 3D Systems’ manufacturing experts.
 3D Systems’ consultative and collaborative approach hinges on establishing a clear mutual understanding of both visual and functional project requirements to facilitate quick and accurate quoting and fulfillment.

 With 3D Systems briefed and on board, Birdstone began its work to contemporize key Schweppes brand elements without abandoning the company’s rich history.
 Once a design direction had been selected, the project’s complexity grew.
 To ensure the final family design could be replicated in both glass and PET, design work for each material was undertaken simultaneously.
 Birdstone worked closely with Schweppes to develop multiple designs that were refined to three distinct concepts, each meeting key objectives including an increased label area; a sleeker, more premium shape; and a volume reduction for the PET bottle to 1.1 liters.